 The Video required by D009 and GPR011 shall include clips from the development process that spans the duration of the project.
 For this reason, its necessary to work on capturing this video throughout the project.
+This video is shown as part of the final presentation.

-The integrated hardware, software, and firmware constituting the LFEV-Y4-2016 system shall be installed in AEC rooms 400 and 401.
+The integrated hardware, software, and firmware constituting the LFEV-Y5-2017 system shall be installed in AEC rooms 400 and 401.
 Any additional parts, subsystems, paperwork, tooling, or other physical material associated with the system should be disposed of per GPR012.
 Soft copies of all deliverable data items shall be placed on the project web site per GPR012.